i Shrink: Be your own best therapist

 ‘i Shrink’ is designed to help you be your own best therapist, and be a more effective therapist in a co-therapy relationship with friends and relatives.

-Dr Nigel MacLennan is a Chartered Psychologist, a Fellow and President Elect of the British Psychological Society.
-He has published a large number of books, each of which have made advances at the cutting-edge of an aspect of psychology, as does ‘i Shrink.’
+Dr Nigel MacLennan has published a large number of books, each of which has made advances at the cutting-edge of an aspect of human performance, as does ‘i Shrink.’

 Here are two questions for you?

 - Should ‘i Shrink’ be made available on Kindle and other similar formats, or, should it be made it available only to clients?
 Currently, it is available only to clients.
 If there is enough support, it will be published for anyone who wishes it in e-book format.

 - If ‘i Shrink’ is published as an e-book, what would be the appropriate price?

 You can send your reply in the contact section of this site: http://psyperform.com/contact/